awsdocs/aws-iot-docs/developerguide/thing-registry.md

 ## Update a Thing<a name="update-thing"></a>

-You can use the UpdateThing command to update a thing:
+You can use the UpdateThing command to update a thing\.
+Note that this command updates only the thing's attributes\.
+You can't change a thing's name\.
+To change a thing's name, you must create a new thing, give it the new name, and then delete the old thing\.

 ```
 $ aws iot update-thing --thing-name "MyLightBulb" --attribute-payload "{\"attributes\": {\"wattage\":\"150\", \"model\":\"456\"}}"